-As DUI defense lawyers in Charleston, we’re often asked how much it costs if you’re charged with a DUI.
+As DUI defense attorneys in Mt.
+Pleasant and Charleston, we’re often asked how much it costs if you’re charged with a DUI.
 We recently saw some billboards around that had a picture of a State Trooper holding a breathalyzer up to a person being arrested for DUI.
 The billboard read: “You Just Blew $10,000.”
 It is not an exaggeration.
 Driving after drinking, even in cases where you felt ok to drive, can cost a lot of money.
 Also, if you have a car accident that is not your fault, but you had even a couple of drinks, you can be charged with felony DUI and possibly spend years in jail.
 Arrange for a designated driver, call a cab, or get a hotel room.
 These options can help you in the wallet, and they can save a life.
 If you’re charged with driving under the influence (DUI), there are numerous costs that you will have to incur, some of which affect you even if you’re found not guilty.

-The Cost of Bonding Out for a DUI
+The Cost of Bonding Out for a DUI in South Carolina

 First, the court will hold a bond hearing.
 Some people get “PR bonds,” which means they don’t have to pay money to get out.
 Some receive “surety bonds,” which means they do have to pay money to get out.
 If your bond is $1,000, you may end up paying around 10% of that, or $100, to a bondsman.

 Impounded Vehicle Costs

 Unless you were arrested in your driveway, the police will probably impound your car.
 The fee to the towing company varies, but it can easily be $150 when you try to get your car out.
 For every extra day it is left there, the cost goes up.

 The Cost of Refusing to Take a Breath Test in South Carolina